 Deliberation is the dark matter of the law.
 It is overshadowed by a triad of traditional values: liberty, equality and integrity.
 A main argument in our book is that, in a deliberatively thick conception, each traditional value is not rival to, but is actually compatible with, deliberation.
 Deliberation is even part-and-parcel of each of these values.
 For example, deliberation is not a value to be balanced against communicative liberty (it often has been: eg, the Australian High Court’s 1992 decision Australian Capital Television v Commonwealth, which struck down a system of free radio and TV ads).
 After all, deliberation itself is a form of communication.
 Similarly, deliberation is not opposed to equality; realising deliberation actually requires a deep form of political equality and inclusion.
 Integrity, too, can be viewed as deliberative: as a politics based on ideas rather than naked power.

 These are abstract conceptual moves.
 But they have important consequences: first for the outcome of legal cases, and ultimately – most importantly – for the better conduct of elections.
-Our book is one of the first to trace law’s effects on political deliberation in detail.
+Our book is one of the first to trace law’s effects on political deliberation in detail – if others decide to publish a book on the same subject matter then we look forward to reading how it develops on the groundwork that we lay.
 Courts have played spoilers to many of the best-laid schemes of deliberative democrats.
 That, we think, is because deliberative democracy has yet to penetrate legal consciousness, and because law has yet to be taken seriously by deliberative democrats.
 We think it is incumbent on both sides to bridge their two solitudes.